zGrga/numpy_quazi_torch/README.md

 > Metrics that are tracked are: **precision, recall and F1 score**.

-Also there is a class `numpy_quazi_torch.scheduler.ExponentialScheduler` that is reducing learning rate on every epoch (represents scheduler):
+Also, there is a class `numpy_quazi_torch.scheduler.ExponentialScheduler` that is reducing learning rate at every epoch (represents a scheduler):

 $$lr_{i+1} = lr_{i} \cdot step^{i}, i \text{ - represents epoch index}$$

 ## Installation

-To install this library, just download git project and write:
+To install this library, just download a git project and write:

 ```
 (working_python_enviroment)$ pip install .
 ```

-In order to use trained `numpy_quazi_torch.custom_models.MNIST_model_2` model in a server (more in section *Server*) you need to extract `best.zip` file in the same dicrectory where `server.py` script is.
+In order to use trained `numpy_quazi_torch.custom_models.MNIST_model_2` model on a server (more in section *Server*) you need to extract `best.zip` file in the same directory where `server.py` script is.

 ## Training